Raise your home

 In addition to the standard eligibility requirements for the Resilient Homes Fund, your home must:

-- have a habitable floor level below the assessed flood level OR the 2022 flood level as specified by your local council.
+- have a habitable floor level below the assessed flood level and the 2021-2022 flood event level as specified by your local council.

-We recently expanded the Home Raise program eligibility criteria to support more homeowners to raise their homes.
+We recently expanded the Home Raising program eligibility criteria to support more homeowners to raise their homes.

 Assessed flood level